The Trinitarian Covenant of Redemption

 A. HE WOULD COME INTO THE WORLD AS A MAN

-The second member of the Trinity was not by nature flesh and blood (cf. Phil.
-2:7-8), but took this form upon Himself in order to achieve man’s redemption.
+The second member of the Trinity was not by nature flesh and blood (cf. Philippians 2:7–8), but took this form upon Himself in order to achieve man’s redemption.

 B. HE WOULD LIVE UNDER THE MOSAIC LAW

-Galatians 4:4b states how Jesus would live under and fulfill the Old Covenant of Works….
+Galatians 4:4–5 states how Jesus would live under and fulfill the Old Covenant of Works,

-In His covenant with the other members of the Trinity, Jesus agreed to live perfectly under God’s law and fulfill God’s earlier Covenant of Works (cf. Gen. 2:16-17): His fulfillment of God’s Covenant of Works, that is, His sinlessness, made Him the unblemished sacrifice for sin.
+In His covenant with the other Members of the Trinity, Jesus agreed to live perfectly under God’s law and fulfill God’s earlier Covenant of Works (cf. Galatians 2:16– 17): His fulfillment of God’s Covenant of Works, that is, His sinlessness, made Him the unblemished sacrifice for sin.

 C. HE WOULD BE PERFECTLY OBEDIENT TO THE FATHER

-In addition to His perfect fulfillment of the Mosaic Law, Jesus agreed with the Trinity to be obedient to the additional commands of the Father in all things.
-Hebrews 10:9 and Matthew 26:39b underscores this point….
+In addition to His perfect fulfillment of the Mosaic Law, Jesus agreed to be obedient to the additional commands of the Father in all things.
+Hebrews 10:9 and Matthew 26:39 underscore this point:

-Then I said, “Behold, I have come to do your will.”
+Then He said, “Behold, I have come to do Your will.”

 “My Father, if it is possible, let this cup pass from Me; yet not as I will, but as You will.”